Point72/csp/docs/wiki/api-references/Input-Output-Adapters-API.md

     that inherits from csp.Struct, in which case each instance of the struct will be constructed from the matching file columns.
     :param field_map: A map of the fields from parquet columns for the CSP time series.
 If typ is a primitive, then field_map should be a string specifying the column name, if typ is a csp Struct then field_map should be a str->str dictionary of the form {column_name:struct_field_name}.
-For stucts field_map can be omitted in which case we expect a one to one match between the given Struct fields and the parquet files columns.
+For structs field_map can be omitted in which case we expect a one to one match between the given Struct fields and the parquet files columns.
     :param push_mode: A push mode for the output adapter
     """